Integrable almost complex structures in principal bundles and holomorphic curves

 \subsection{Special cases $K=SU(2)$ and $K=SO(3)$}

-We shown here that the integrability conditions are related to hyperbolic geometry.
+We shall show here that the integrability conditions are related to hyperbolic geometry.
 Recall that the Lie groups $SU(2)$ and $SO(3)$ are locally isomorphic, hence they have isomorphic Lie algebras.
-There is an $\ad$-invariant metric on $su(2) \cong so(3)$ given by
+There is an $\ad$-invariant metric on $\su(2) \cong \so(3)$ given by